-Participating in a foreign exchange program offers teens a once-in-a-lifetime chance to immerse themselves in a new culture, get to know a new family, and experience a different part of the world.
+Participating in a foreign exchange programs for high school students offers teens a once-in-a-lifetime chance to immerse themselves in a new culture, get to know a new family, and experience a different part of the world.
 Choose the wrong program, however, and what should be an amazing experience can become a major disappointment.
 The best foreign exchange student programs connect teens with high-quality families and provide them with opportunities to fully experience the country they've chosen to visit.

 If you're looking for an exchange program, you'll want to consider whether a particular program operates in the country you'd like to visit and how much it costs.
 Beyond those basics, you'll also want to consider factors such as how the program finds the family you'll stay with, what special activities you get to participate in while you're there, and most importantly, what past participants say about their experiences with the program.
 Many of the top exchange programs have spent decades helping teens make memories through their programs.

 For over 65 years, AFS Intercultural Programs has been giving teens the opportunity to participate in their foreign exchange programs.
 The organization has programs in over 50 countries including Canada, New Zealand, France, and Japan.
 Teens have the option to participate in a variety of programs ranging from those that last the entire school year to those that last a few months during the summer.

 To participate in a program, teens must submit an application which includes a letter of recommendation and a doctor's form.
 They must also complete an in-home interview with an AFS volunteer.
 To even apply for the program, teens must have at least a 2.8 GPA, and depending on the country, may need to have language fluency.

 AFS has a 4.5 out of five-star rating from Rate My Study Abroad where participants note that the large size of the company results in a large network of support and resources.
 Unlike many study abroad companies, AFS actually has employees and offices in every country students travel to, making it easier for them to get the support they need.